John Demjanjuk: Second loss of US citizenship and extradition to Germany

 On 2 April 2009, Demjanjuk filed a motion in an immigration trial court in Virginia.
 The motion sought to reopen the matter of the removal order against him; that order of removal had been originally issued by an immigration court in 2005, had been upheld by the BIA on administrative appeal in late 2006, and was further upheld by the Sixth Circuit Court of Appeals; after these two appeals, the US Supreme Court had, as noted above, denied any review.
-On 3 April 2009, US Immigration Judge Wayne Iskra temporarily stayed Demjanjuk's deportation, but reversed himself three days later, on 6 April.
-As the Government noted, a motion to reopen, such as Demjanjuk's, could only properly be filed with the Board of Immigration Appeals (BIA) in Washington, D.C., and not an immigration trial court.
+On 3 April 2009, US Immigration Judge Wayne Iskra temporarily stayed Demjanjuk's deportation; Iskrka reversed himself on 6 April.
+As the US government noted, a motion to reopen, such as Demjanjuk's, could only properly be filed with the Board of Immigration Appeals (BIA) in Washington, D.C., and not an immigration trial court.
 The issuance of the stay by the immigration trial court was therefore improper, as that court had no jurisdiction over the matter.
 Accordingly, Demjanjuk re-filed his motion to reopen, and for an attendant stay, with the BIA.
 On 10 April, the BIA found there was "little likelihood of success that [Demjanjuk's] pending motion to re-open the case will be granted" and accordingly denied his motion for a stay pending the disposition of his motion to reopen.
 This removed any obstacles to federal agents seizing him for deportation to Germany.

 On 14 April 2009, immigration agents removed Demjanjuk from his home in preparation for deportation.
-The same day, Demjanjuk's son filed a motion in the Court of Appeals for the Sixth Circuit asking that the deportation be stayed, which was subsequently granted.
-The Government argued that the Court of Appeals has no jurisdiction to review the decision of the Board of Immigration Appeals, which denied the stay.
+The same day, Demjanjuk's son filed a motion in the US Court of Appeals for the Sixth Circuit asking that the deportation be stayed, which was subsequently granted.
+The US government argued that the Court of Appeals has no jurisdiction to review the decision of the Board of Immigration Appeals, which denied the stay.
 Demjanjuk later won a last-minute stay of deportation, shortly after US immigration agents carried him from his home in a wheelchair to face trial in Germany.
 The BIA denied Demjanjuk's motion to reopen his deportation case.
 On 1 May 2009, the Sixth Circuit lifted the stay that it had imposed against Demjanjuk's deportation order.
-On Thursday 7 May 2009, the United States Supreme Court, via Justice John Paul Stevens, declined to consider Demjanjuk's case for review, thereby denying Demjanjuk any further stay of deportation.
-Demjanjuk sued Germany on 30 April 2009, to try to block the German government's agreement to accept Demjanjuk from the US.
+On 7 May 2009, the US Supreme Court, via Justice John Paul Stevens, declined to consider Demjanjuk's case for review, thereby denying Demjanjuk any further stay of deportation.
+Demjanjuk had sued Germany on 30 April 2009 to try to block the German government's agreement to accept Demjanjuk from the US.
 The German Administrative Court rejected Demjanjuk's claim on 6 May.

-Demjanjuk was deported to Germany, leaving Cleveland, Ohio, on 11 May 2009, to arrive in Munich on 12 May.
+Demjanjuk was deported to Germany, leaving Cleveland, Ohio, on 11 May, to arrive in Munich on 12 May.
 Upon his arrival, he was arrested and sent to Munich's Stadelheim prison.